Kushner on private meeting with Kanye West: 'Unlike others, I'm able to keep friendships across the aisle'

 TRUMP ANNOUNCES HISTORIC PEACE AGREEMENT BETWEEN ISRAEL, UAE

-Kushner, who helped scure the agreeement working alongside White House special representative for international negotiations Avi Berkowitz and a small team, praised the president for setting "the stage in the Middle East to accomplish this historic breakthrough," and predicted "many great things" in the years ahead.
+Kushner, who helped secure the agreeement working alongside White House special representative for international negotiations Avi Berkowitz and a small team, praised the president for setting "the stage in the Middle East to accomplish this historic breakthrough," and predicted "many great things" in the years ahead.

 "We have a lot of interest from a lot of countries," Kushner said.
 "People are often afraid to go first.
 I think a lot of countries are watching to see how this plays out.
 So far it's been very positive…"